Common or street names: Cat Tranquilizer, Cat Valium, Jet K, Kit Kat, Purple, Special K, Special La Coke, Super Acid, Super K, and Vitamin K

 Ketamine Health Hazards & Side Effects

-Tolerance can build to the effects of ketamine over time, requiring more of the drug to reach the same level of effect.
-Reports suggest that the dissociative effect may disappear over time.
-Dissociative means that drug alters the users perception of light and sound and produces feelings of detachment from one's self and surroundings.
-Binge use, where the user indulges in the drug in excess amounts in a short period of time has been reported, as well.1
+Tolerance can build to the effects over time, requiring greater doses of the drug to reach the same level of effect.
+Reports suggest that the dissociative effect may also disappear over time.
+The dissociative effect alters the users perception of light and sound and produces feelings of detachment from self and surroundings.

 Withdrawal may occur after chronic, extended use of ketamine.
 Withdrawal symptoms may include chills, sweats, excitation, hallucinations, teary eyes, and drug cravings.

 The risk of HIV, hepatitis, and other blood-borne infectious diseases exists for those who share needles when drugs are used recreationally.

 - With an overdose of ketamine, emergency care, such as 911, should be contacted immediately.
 An overdose can lead to unconsciousness and dangerously slowed breathing.
 There is no antidote for this drug.

 - Overdose situations are treated with symptomatic and supportive care in the hospital setting.
 In the emergency department, adverse effects typically resolve in 1 to 3 hours.

 - Benzodiazepines such as lorazepam may be used if needed for seizures, excitation, or muscle rigidity.

 - Respiratory support is rarely needed, but assisted ventilation or supplemental oxygen may be required.
 Respiratory depression may be more likely if combined with sedatives.

 - Those who abuse this drug should be referred for drug counseling.

 The only known source of ketamine is via diversion of prescription products.
 Illicit production usually involves evaporating the liquid from the diverted injectable solution to produce a powder that is formed into tablets or sold as a powder for intranasal use.